With a total of around 620 pupils in the school, we'd like to tell you a little more about us.

 Forward Thinking – we are a school that has adopted a genuinely innovative approach to education, focusing beyond the classroom and developing important life skills.

-Shortlisted for Boarding School of the Year – in the TES Independent School Awards 2019.
+Shortlisted for Boarding School of the Year – in the TES Independent School Awards 2019 and again in 2020, by Independent School magazine.

 A place where children stay younger longer – It is a place where they can grow and develop at their own speed.